Peter

 Truthfully, the second half of Sensei’s rambling had gone right over his head because all he could think was:

 Is this a joke?
-A prank?
+A prank to get me back for the phone call?

 But the seriousness in Sensei’s tone – in the air inside the dojo – prompted Peter to consider the very real probability that Sensei Rob was a lunatic.